 Plus, let’s get real.
 If you enjoy making things from scratch, you will probably be intrigued at the idea of making your own wood stains from scratch, too.

 So, I am going to be really trying to experiment and try out a lot of DIY wood stain options.
+Here are all of the methods for how to make wood stain!

 Did you catch my tutorial on how to dye wood with food coloring?